janfaracik-deprecated/Scalemate/README.md

 - Easy to use user interface
 - Scale with percentages, specific sizes or constraining to a certain size
-- Multiple Exports at different sizes (coming soon)
+- Multiple exports at different sizes (coming soon)

 ## Want to try it out?